 1. I put my empty bottles and cans in the recycling bin.
 That’s good enough right?

 Not exactly.
 Putting bottles and cans in the curbside recycling bin is certainly better than littering or tossing it in the trash.
-But all of those options still have a high likelihood of empties ending up in a landfill, incinerator, or the environment.
-Plastics in the blue bin have a measly 6% recycling rate.
+But when recyclables in the bin are jumbled together into large bales, the quality drops and instead of bottle-to-bottle recycling, the materials are more likely to get downcycled.
+Worse still, sometimes what we put in the recycling bin still has a high likelihood of ending up in a landfill, incinerator, or the environment.
+The national recycling rate for plastics is a measly 6%!

 2. I thought recycling wasn’t the answer?

 That’s correct.
-Recycling won’t get us out of this plastic and climate crisis.
+Recycling alone will not get us out of this plastic and climate crisis.

 The Story of Stuff Project’s report California’s Bottle Bill: The Path to Redemption, reveals a system failing Californians and the environment.
 A landmark environmental law, the state bottle bill has diverted billions of bottles from landfills, incinerators and the environment, but now finds itself languishing in serious decline.